-Babcock says Leafs have to get better in home opener
+Mike Babcock says Maple Leafs have to get better in home opener

 Matthews is loving it, however.

 "Guys are coming in and they're ready to play and they're making an impact for their team," said Matthews, who did just that last season when he scored 41 goals and won rookie of the year honours.
-"You see it on pretty much every team now, they've got a guy that's pretty young, that coming in and he's not just being a role player, he's playing a pretty big part on that team.
+"You see it on pretty much every team now; they've got a guy that's pretty young, that's coming in and he's not just being a role player, he's playing a pretty big part on that team.

 "Fortunately for us, we've got six or seven of those guys that can pretty much play anywhere and make an impact every night in different ways.
 You can see the league kind of trending to some younger guys, some younger talent.
 It's definitely fun to be a part of."